 How to position opportunities to secure funding

 BI is expanding and opening up opportunities – it is no longer limited to business analysts; various other professionals are needed to run BI systems smoothly and efficiently.
-If you're planning to build your career in Business Intelligence, you are taking a step in the right direction.
+If you are planning to build your career in Business Intelligence, you are taking a step in the right direction.
 With the continued growth and emerging promises in this space, it's an excellent field to carve a career path.

-Provide application analysis and data modeling design to collect data for centralized data warehouses.
+Provide application analysis and data modeling design to collect data for centralized data warehouses

-Extract data from databases and data warehouses for reporting and to facilitate sharing between multiple data systems.
+Extract data from databases and data warehouses for reporting and to facilitate sharing between multiple data systems

-Proficient in the use of query and reporting analysis tools.
+Proficiency in the use of query and reporting analysis tools.

-Business Process Management.
 Performance metrics and benchmarking inform business leaders of progress towards business goals.
 BI tools can help a business boost internal productivity by focusing its efforts on what is important.

-Decision Making.
 BI analytics such as data mining and statistical analysis quantify processes for a business to make the best decisions.
 BI can help a business identify areas to cut costs or how to distribute budget allocations.

-Business Planning.
 Businesses can use BI data to develop both short-term goals and long-term strategies.
 Businesses can gain insight into their customers and market trends, allowing them to make decisions about current and future operations, products, goods, or services.

-Collaboration.
 BI can facilitate collaboration both inside and outside the business by enabling data sharing and electronic data interchange.
 Many businesses use BI tools to communicate with suppliers, reducing lead times and inventory levels.
 By sharing data among partners, each business has up-to-the-minute information on everything from delivery times to price changes.